jeremyzilar/mada/_sections/partners/development-team.md

 parent: partners
 ---

-We also have a stellar team helping to fundraise, design, estimate, finance, and provide development expertise!
+We have a stellar team helping to fundraise, design, estimate, finance, and provide development expertise!

 {% include content/team.html %}